 Here are several examples of features, their types and constraints:

-Let’s define a score as a procedure that takes a number of features or other scores
+Let’s define a scoring function as a procedure that takes a number of features or scores

 and produces a float number in the interval [0, 10]